stacks-network/docs/develop/overview_auth.md

 ## Scopes

-Scopes define the permissions requested from, and that a user accepts, through the sign-in dialog.
+Scopes define the permissions requested by an app for granting during authentication.

-Decentralized apps may request any of the following scopes:
+Apps may request any of the following scopes:

 | Scope          | Definition                                                                           |
 | -------------- | ------------------------------------------------------------------------------------ |